⚠️ CAUTION — Mustard Seeds

 ✅ Reality: Reality: 'natural' says nothing about canine safety.
 Grapes, onion, garlic and neem are all natural and all dangerous to dogs.

-"My clinical line on mustard seeds is unchanged after years of consults: prepared plain and kept small, it is manageable; cooked the way we eat it, it is not.
+"The clinical bottom line on mustard seeds: prepared plain and kept small, it is manageable; cooked the way we eat it, it is not.
 Follow the portions here and note any change in stool or appetite."

 Sources & References